Ballygar: The Great Famine (An Gorta Mór)

 The population structure of Ballygar Parish (Killeroran and Killian) has been like most other parts of rural Ireland in steady decline since the Great Famine of 1845.
 The Great Famine or An Gorta Mór as it has become known, of 1845 had a devastating effect on Ireland, and Ballygar didn't escape the horror that resulted from the failure of the main food crop, the potato, throughout the years of 1845 to 1849.
-Few details survive of An Gorta Mór even though it is of relatively recent origin, one hundred and sixty years ago.
-For it would seem that the details were too horrific and painful for the local people to recall even in local folklore stories.
-The story of how hundreds of local people, mostly peasant rural dwellers, died of starvation, remains unrecorded.
+Few details survive of An Gorta Mór, and the story of how hundreds of local people, mostly peasant rural dwellers, died of starvation, remains unrecorded.
 Probably the greatest tragedy of all surrounding An Gorta Mór was the sale by farming communities of large amounts of eggs and animals in order to pay rent to their local landlord, while they themselves, and their neighbours, were dying of starvation.

-The Gorta Mór for the first time ever forced Ballygar people to think about large-scale emigration.
-From the years 1845 to 1850, local farming communities started to emigrate en masse.
-It would seem that initially they left not just in ones and twos, but in large groups, mainly for America and Australia.
-It now seems that it must have been on a par with some of the emigration we see from famine-torn regions in Africa during the present time.